mormoops/HoaryBats/README.md

 Data and scripts for species delimitation, phenotypic and niche analyses in Hoary Bats.

-Soto-Centeno, JA & Simmons, NB (2022) Environmentally driven phenotypic convergence and niche conservatism accompany speciation in hoary bats.
-Sci.
-Rep.
+Soto-Centeno, J. A., and N. B. Simmons.
+2022.
+Environmentally driven phenotypic convergence and niche conservatism accompany speciation in hoary bats.
+Scientific Reports 12:21877.